jabrena/developer-guides/docs/guides/pagination.md

 # Pagination

-Many times, Amadeus for Developers Self-Service APIs return a lot of results.
+Amadeus for Developers Self-Service APIs can often return a lot of results.
 When calling the [Flight Offers Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-search), for example, you may get a response hundreds of pages long.
 That's where **pagination** comes in.
 Using pagination, you can split the results into different pages to make the responses easier to handle.

 !!!warning
-    Note that not all Amadeus Self-Service APIs support pagination.
+    Not all Amadeus Self-Service APIs support pagination.
 Check the API reference for more information.

 ## Accessing paginated results

-### Using the SDKs
+### Using SDKs

 [Amadeus for Developers SDKs](https://github.com/amadeus4dev) make it simple to access paginated results.
 If the API endpoint supports pagination, you can get page results using the the `.next`, `.previous`, `.last` and
 `.first` methods.